 The Zoning Atlas and the Residential Permit Guide can indicate whether your address is within an historical district.

 A Certificate of Appropriateness (COA), issued by the Memphis Landmarks Commissions, may be required before starting a residential project in an historical district.
 Local historical district maps, neighborhood contacts, and design guidelines are available for all historical districts.

 To consult with an Urban Design and Preservation Planner prior to beginning the COA application process, contact the DPD Service Counter at (901) 636-6619.

 The answer to this question is yes if

 - The structure is a detached one-family dwelling;

 - The structure is a detached two-family dwelling;

-- The structure is not taller than 3 stories.
+- The structure is a townhouse not taller than 3 stories.

 What's the difference between a residential addition permit and a residential alteration permit?